LuisMiCa/IRsmallDecoder/README.md

 - The _dataAvailable(irData)_ method could be overloaded with a version without irData;
 - For now, it's not easy for anyone to add other protocols;
 - I believe it may be possible to increase the number of usable pins, by using NicoHood's PinChangeInterrupt Library.
+- SIRC12, SIRC15 and SIRC20 do not have the keyHeld feature.
+SIRC fills that gap but requires 3 frames for each keypress.

 ## Contributions